Category

 6. Artificial Intelligence

-The key to risk management when it comes to AI is all about teaching your employees how to spot AI-generated content and how to think critically about what they read.
+The key to AI risk management is teaching your employees how to spot AI-generated content and how to think critically about what they read.

 “We need to teach media literacy, we need to fight disinformation, and companies need to be able to distill what's going on and let their employees know.”